 Known as the Zhongqiu Jie (Middle Autumn Festival) in Mandarin, the Chinese Moon Festival dates back to over 3,000 years.
 As with all practices so old, a lot of legends developed over the years; it becomes difficult to understand the original traditions.
-Most stories are based on the idea that the goddess Chang'e lives on the moon; tales of how she got there diverge widely, however.
+Most stories are based on the idea that the goddess Chang'e lives on the moon; however, tales of how she got there diverge widely.

 One story suggests that the moon goddess was the wife of a legendary archer who was ordered to shoot down all but one of the suns in the sky.
 That's why we only have one sun.
 After accomplishing the task, he was given an immortality pill as a reward.
 His wife found and took the pill instead, then later flew to the moon where she lives now.

 Another Chinese Moon Festival legend states that paper messages inside of mooncakes were used as a way to organize the exact date of a coup against the ruling Mongols during the Yuan Dynasty.
 The Mongols were overthrown on the night of the Moon Festival.
 Although this legend seems a little more plausible than a goddess living on the moon, little historical evidence suggests that this is how the Mongols were defeated.